How the Rolex Submariners Became Icons

 It’s hard to make something that lasts.
 Whether it be a relationship or a product, the list of things that are worth your time is short and getting shorter.
 But there are some exceptions, one of them being Rolex Submariners.

 These watches have been around since 1953 and still look like they came from the future.
 So how did this happen?
 It has to do with what makes Rolex so special- their attention to detail and commitment to quality craftsmanship.

 Largest Selection of Pre-Owned Rolex Submariners

-Rolex Submariners were originally made for scuba divers in 1953, but quickly became popular among swimmers, pilots, golfers and people who enjoy outdoor sports because they could withstand extreme water pressure as well as high altitudes up into space (because astronauts started wearing them too).
-Rolex has a very strict testing process to make sure their watches can handle whatever kind of conditions they are in.
+Rolex Submariners were originally made for scuba divers in 1953, but quickly became popular among swimmers, pilots, golfers and people who enjoy outdoor sports because they could withstand extreme water pressure and high altitudes up into space (because astronauts started wearing them too).
+Rolex has a very strict testing process to ensure their watches can handle whatever conditions they are in.